Kong/terraform-provider-konnect/CONTRIBUTING.md

 The `openapi.yaml` file in this repository is generated from Kong's platform-api repository (this repository is not OSS).
 Any changes made directly to `openapi.yaml` will be lost.

 Please raise an issue if you have suggested changes to `openapi.yaml`.

+## Automated Testing

+The `make test` target runs some end to end tests against an org that @mheap owns.
+The tests need some refactoring (system account team IDs need to be dynamic) before anyone else can run them.